 Why are you a volunteer with us?

-Local weather and how it relates to your cause (ex.
+Local weather/news and how it relates to your cause (ex.
 It’s cold!
 Help us distribute coats to senior citizens.)

 Relevant safety tips (ex.
 In July “Prevent fires: 7 tips for safe grilling”)